L13/vscode-diff/README.md

 ![L13 Diff](images/preview.png)

-## What's new in L13 Diff 0.15.0
+## What's new in L13 Diff 0.16.0

-- Added search widget (`Ctrl/Cmd + F`) to filter diff result.
-- Added select all in list view with keyboard shortcut `Ctrl/Cmd + A` or button.
+- Added favorites explorer and activitybar icon.
+- Added an icon (★) in the top right of the diff panel to add a favorite.
-- Added `Alt + Double Click` to open diff or file to side.
+- Added context menu to open or remove favorites in the list.
-- Added start screen for keyboard shortcuts.
+- Added setting `l13Diff.openFavoriteAndCompare` for click on a favorite in the list.
+- Added command `L13 Diff: Remove all favorites` to delete all favorites.

 ## Features